 I’m more aware of my “cycles” now.
 Right now, it’s been 2 weeks binge-free.
 I’ve only eaten fruit and potatoes.
 I feel great.
 If you asked me 3 weeks ago how I felt, I was completely different: McChicken wrappers stuffed in my desk drawers, eating cheap donuts at the self-checkout at Meijer–I was a ball of shame.
 It’s funny.
 Right now, I wouldn’t touch a burger or even a roasted almond.
 I’m orthorexic for the time being, until I decide to “flip the switch” and lose control.
 I know my choices of restriction probably make the binges worse, but to me this is completely normal.
 It’s become my normal.

 Oh yeah.
 Did I mention I’m a GUY?
-Rachael is one of the only persons I’ve shared my ED with, because I feel there isn’t yet a healthy landscape for guys to talk about this kind of stuff.
+Rachael is one of the only people I’ve shared my ED with, because I feel there isn’t yet a healthy landscape for guys to talk about this kind of stuff.
 It’s embarrassing.
 Women are constantly called strong for sharing their ED with the world, but I don’t see the same with men.
 It’s not masculine, it’s not desirable for men to be this way.
 I’m convinced so many others like me struggle with this, but are too afraid to share.
-Even after years of my family finding half-eaten Chef Boyardee cans in my bedroom & diet pills in my drawer, I refuse to acknowledge to them that I have a problem.
+Even after years of my family finding half-eaten Chef Boyardee cans in my bedroom and diet pills in my drawer, I refuse to acknowledge to them that I have a problem.
 It’s engrained in me that no matter what, nobody can ever know.

-The fact that I’m male makes the problem 1000x harder, too.
 I also wish there was more open discussion about this in the 80-10-10, “30bananasaday”, and raw food communities.
 Eating this way can worsen disorders in people who already have them, but the perfection-seeking quality of their adherents makes the subject completely untouchable and taboo.
 Part of what draws me to 80-10-10 is I can still binge, but it doesn’t effect me like eating junk food.
 So, I’m never not bingeing.
 Just bingeing on different foods.